 Public pressure to improve sheep welfare has led to the wool industry researching alternatives to mulesing.
-The RSPCA supports work on safe and humane ways to reduce flystrike and encourages industry to give this priority.
+The RSPCA supports work on safe and humane ways to reduce flystrike and urges industry to give this priority.
 Various studies are underway, including:

 Breeding offers the only long-term solution.
 The genetic traits that can be bred out of sheep to reduce flystrike have been found.
 They are: wrinkles; a bare area around the breech and tail; resistance to worms; susceptibility to diarrhoea; and the amount of wax and moisture in the fleece.
-Results of breeding trials over many years are positive and the work is being scaled up.
+Results of breeding trials over many years are positive and the work is continuing.

-Clips give a result similar to mulesing, but without an open wound and with significantly less pain.
-They prevent blood flow to the area resulting in the skin dying.
+Clips give a result similar to mulesing, but without an open wound and with less pain.
+When applied to the skin, they prevent blood flow to the area resulting in the skin dying.
 This skin and the clips fall off within a couple of weeks leaving a bare area around the lamb’s breech and tail.
-Some producers report they feel confident they could stop mulesing and use clips to control flystrike.
+There has been limited uptake of clips by producers.